Memphis, Tennessee: Music

 Memphis is the home of founders and pioneers of various American music genres, including Memphis soul, Memphis blues, gospel, rock n' roll, rockabilly, Memphis rap, Buck, crunk, and "sharecropper" country music (in contrast to the "rhinestone" country sound historically associated with Nashville).

 Many musicians, including Aretha Franklin, Jerry Lee Lewis, Johnny Cash, Elvis Presley, Carl Perkins, Roy Orbison, Booker T. & the M.G.'s, Otis Redding, Isaac Hayes, Shawn Lane, Al Green, Bobby Whitlock, Rance Allen, Percy Sledge, Solomon Burke, William Bell, Sam & Dave and B.B.
 King, got their start in Memphis in the 1950s and 1960s.

 Beale Street is a national historical landmark, and shows the impact Memphis has had on American blues, particularly after World War II as electric guitars took precedence over the original acoustic sound from the Mississippi Delta.
-Sam Phillips's Sun Studio still stands, and is open for tours.
+Sam Phillips' Sun Studio still stands, and is open for tours.
 Elvis, Johnny Cash, Jerry Lee Lewis, Carl Perkins and Roy Orbison all made their first recordings there, and were "discovered" by Phillips.
-Many great blues artists recorded there, such as W. C. Handy, the "Father of the Blues."
+Many great blues artists recorded there, such as W. C. Handy, the "Father of the Blues".

 Stax Records created a classic 1960s soul music sound, much grittier and horn-based than the better-known Motown from Detroit.
-Booker T. and the M.G.s were the label's backing band for most of the classic hits that came from Stax, by Sam & Dave, Otis Redding, Wilson Pickett, and many more.
+Booker T. and the M.G.s were the label's backing band for most of the classic hits that came from Stax, by Sam & Dave, Otis Redding, Wilson Pickett and many more.
 The sound was revisited in the 1980s in the Blues Brothers movie, in which many of the musicians starred as themselves.

 Memphis is also noted for its influence on the power pop musical genre in the 1970s.
-Notable bands and musicians include Big Star, Chris Bell, Alex Chilton, Tommy Hoehn, The Scruffs, and Prix.
+Notable bands and musicians include Big Star, Chris Bell, Alex Chilton, Tommy Hoehn, The Scruffs and Prix.

+Memphis rap culture significantly influenced hip-hop culture worldwide.
+Memphis hip-hop became more mainstream during the 2000s.
+Memphis-based artists such as Three 6 Mafia, Juicy J, Lil Wyte, 8Ball & MJG, Gangsta Boo, Project Pat, La Chat, Young Dolph, Yo Gotti, NLE Choppa, Moneybagg Yo, GloRilla, Pooh Shiesty, and Key Glock are among the most popular emcees in the nation.

 Several notable singers are from the Memphis area, including Justin Timberlake, K. Michelle, Kirk Whalum, Ruth Welting, Kid Memphis, Kallen Esperian, Julien Baker, and Andrew VanWyngarden.
 The Metropolitan Opera of New York had its first tour in Memphis in 1906; in the 1990s it decided to tour only larger cities.
 Metropolitan Opera performances are now broadcast in HD at local movie theaters across the country.

 Cuisine

+Memphis is the home of Memphis-style barbecue, which is one of four predominant regional styles of barbecue in the United States.
+Memphis-style barbecue has become well known due to the World Championship Barbecue Cooking Contest held each May, which has been listed in Guinness World Records as the largest pork barbecue contest in the world.
+Notable Memphis restaurants include: